 We have received the results for all our buildings which can be found on our website at: Air Changes per Hour Study – David Douglas School District

-We had 87 open-ended comments, with 36 of them essentially saying that protocols and staff are working well and people feel safe.
+We had 87 open-ended comments in all, with 36 of them essentially saying that protocols and staff are working well and people feel safe.
 The remaining 51 comments were spread among a couple dozen areas.
-We are categorizing these and forming responses to some of those that were repeated by multiple people.